illuminatedpast/csun-sca-processing/02-processing/02-06-description/02-06-description.md

 ### Notes

 #### Immediate Source of Acquisition
-This section includes the name(s) of the collection's donor(s), if known, as well as when the donation was made.
+This section includes the name(s) of the collection's donor(s), if known, as well as when the donation(s) were made.
 This should be formatted as [Donor Name], [YYYY].
-If the collection came in multiple pieces, use the date of the first accession’s donation.
-Add subsequent donations to the Accruals field.
+If the collection came in multiple pieces, add the subsequent relevant dates, separating dates with a comma.

 #### Conditions Governing Access *REQUIRED*
 The terms, conditions, and length of any restrictions must be included in the finding guide for each collection.